 The only wrong way is not to write.
 Whatever works to produce words on a page is correct.

-It’s important that you discover a good, quiet, comfortable place to write.
-This might be in your car, in a coffee shop, a library, or a nook in your home.
+You must discover a good, quiet, comfortable place to write.
+This might be your car, a coffee shop, a library, or a nook in your home.
 Or perhaps you prefer to sit propped up on your bed with lots of pillows for support.

 If you aren’t sure which spot is best, try different ones.
 Which locations produce the most number of quality words per hour?

 It’s worth noting that you do burn calories when you write.
-Yes, mental activities consumes energy, about fifty calories per hour.
+Yes, mental activities consume energy, about fifty calories per hour.

 You might also do some aerobic exercise before writing, as it gets the blood pumping.

-You know what your body and mind needs!
+You know what your body and mind need!
 Take good care of yourself and you’ll write a better book.

 If you get carried away and complete the passage, you can still set yourself up for the next day.
 Put your notes in order and write the first few lines before you end off.

-After coaching various writers on the craft, I’ve noticed that editing too early is actually a writing distraction.
+After coaching various writers on the craft, I’ve noticed that editing too early causes writing distractions.
 Writers start doubting their ability to write and often stop in the middle of their book.
 They never pick it back up again.